 It is also important for your keychain OC to have a major capsaicinoid percentage greater than 1.1% and be smaller than .5 ounces.
 Our experience shows the MC percentage needs to be high because keychain canisters are generally small, and your unit needs to be small if you’re planning to carry it on your keychain every day.
 Most ½ oz. units only have 4 to 6 one-second bursts, which means you will need to make the most of those bursts, so a high-heat spray is very important.

 We especially love the Wildfire Keychain Quick-release Pepper Spray because it meets every piece of the criteria we just mentioned.
 It comes in a small .5 oz canister that is lightweight and easy to attach to keyring.
 With 1.4% MC is it one of the hottest sprays you can buy, and has an effective range of up to 8 feet.
-The stopping power of the Wildfire line is unlike anything we've seen from other keychain units.
+The stopping power of Wildfire pepper spray line is unlike anything we've seen from other keychain units.
 It also comes in different options with either a hard case, a soft case like plain leatherette or leatherette with some bedazzle, or halo leather cases which offer more protection over the firing mechanism.

 A close second is the Sabre Red 3-in-1 keychain unit.
 This popular formulation is Sabre's best-selling line and is well known amongst people who have been hit by it as being the most excruciating 30 minutes of their lives.
 We love the hard case as it's plain and simple and doesn't draw attention to the unit.